TryGhost/Ghost/CONTRIBUTING.md

 Front-end can be located at [localhost:2368](http://localhost:2368), Admin is at [localhost:2368/ghost/](http://localhost:2368/ghost/)

-Whist developing you may wish to use **grunt watch** to watch for changes to handlebars and sass and recompile automatically
+Whist developing you may wish to use **grunt watch** to watch for changes to handlebars and sass and recompile automatically, see the [Grunt Toolkit docs](https://github.com/TryGhost/Ghost/wiki/Grunt-Toolkit).

+### Updating with the latest changes

+Pulling down the latest changes from master will often require more than just a pull, you may also need to do one or more of the following:

+ * `npm install` - fetch any new dependencies
+ * `git submodule update` - fetch the latest changes to Casper (the default theme)
+ * `grunt` - will recompile handlebars templates and sass for the admin (as long as you have previously run `grunt init` to install bourbon)
+ * delete core/server/data/*.db - delete the database and allow Ghost to recreate the fixtures

 ### SQLite3 Install Instructions